 More older pencil roughs slightly cleaned up.
 The Magma demon was just a texture swap of the Overlord so I changed it a bit.
 I'm thinking it has rocks or pieces of weapons stuck partially inside.
 My viper is somewhat close to the original sprite, but has a chinese dragon flair.
 The Horned demon isn't very faithful but I'm thinking it's a special version with the Fallen One rider.

-I think the D3 Butcher and its demon designs in general are more cool than scary, and a bit excessive with the horns and armor bits.
+I think the D3 Butcher (the final model rather than concept sketch) and its demon designs in general are more cool than scary, and a bit excessive with the horns and armor bits.
 A disadvantage with heavy horns on 3D models is that they look suspiciously light (and thus fake) as the figure swings around.
+This is however less of a problem in an older, less analog engine, as the eye expects a certain snappiness to the frames as figures turn.

 I'm thinking of putting more of an emphasis on creepy with my redesigns.
 Using cenobite type nastiness on the uniques, and making things like horns and claws a little thinner (but not so thin they become subpixel at render size.
 My stuff does look quite cartoony so far because I like doing concept art with line art nowadays, but renders would look different.
 Texture, saturation and rendering can change the mood of a piece greatly too.